intel/zephyr.js/README.md

 modules which can be used though like Events, Promises, Performance and OCF.
 This list may grow if other modules are ported to the Linux target.

-### Building and running on Mac OSX
+### Building and running on MacOS

 Mac support is still limited at this point.
-As Zephyr does not provide the SDK/toolchain to compile on Mac OSX natively, you will have to build your own or use a 3rd-party toolchain.
+As Zephyr does not provide the SDK/toolchain to compile on MacOS natively, you will have to build your own or use a 3rd-party toolchain.
 Currently the targets we support building on Mac are "linux", "qemu_x86", with limited support for "arduino_101" and "frdm-k64f" boards.
 You'll need to have a recent version of OSX and XCode command line tools from App store to get you started.
 Depending on your